 Another way to gain access to shares of Amazon is through mutual funds.
 This popular strategy allows for easy diversification as each fund that owns Amazon, also owns many other stocks which can lower your overall risk.

-These five mutual funds collectively own just under 7% of Amazon and may be a good option for those looking to indirectly buy shares of Amazon.
+These five mutual funds all have Amazon as one of their top holdings.
+And may be a good option for those looking to indirectly buy shares of Amazon.

-- The Vanguard Total Stock Market Index Fund (VTSMX)
+- The Vanguard Total Stock Market Index Fund (VTI)